Leor8a/leor8a.github.io/_pages/curriculum.md

 ## Experience

-#### Founder, iOS Developer, Android Developer, Web Developer
+#### Founder, iOS Developer, Web Developer
 Company: Tequila Freak (personal brand)
 March 2019 - PRESENT

 Founder of Tequila Freak Website, a one man studio.
-Founder, manager and creator of www.tequilafreak.com, a website for Computer Graphic Lovers.
-TequilaFreak.com holds my portafolio of proyects that I am involved into on the past years, and a blog, where I can talk about Computer Graphics and my favorite stuff.
-(It's not maintained in a regular basis, because of my duties on UNAM )
+Founder, manager and creator of www.leor8a.github.io, a website for Computer Graphic Lovers. leor8a.github.io holds my portafolio of proyects that I am involved into on the past years, and a blog, where I can talk about Computer Graphics and my favorite stuff.

 #### iOS Developer
 Company: New Land Apps
 June 2018 - March 2019

 Lead iOS Developer for "Onroad" App.
-The App I programmed was ready for release, I don't know why they stopped from releasing it.
+The App I programmed is on the Appstore.
 Technologies used:

 GoogleMaps API, Codable/Encodable for handling JSON's, at first it was used API/REST with Alamofire but Codable/Encodable became available so we started using URLSession, Toast_Swift for handling messages as the Android app did and last, but not least, a small database was implemented with SQLite.